10 Participants Needed

 The trial information does not specify whether you need to stop taking your current medications.
 However, if you are on insulin for diabetes, you will be excluded from the trial.

-Is the Fasting Mimicking Diet generally safe for humans?
+What prior data suggests that the Fasting Mimicking Diet is safe for cancer patients?

 FA